 At our school, Collective Worship is a time when we (the children and staff) come together as a community to share and build on our school's values, as well as Christian values.
 These include trust, hope, peace, generosity and thankfulness.
 We also explore creativity, compassion, truthfulness and humility.
 In Collective Worship, we have plenty of opportunities for spiritual development, developing a sense of awe and wonder.
 We get to worship God, think about our own beliefs and understand those of others.

-This term the Christian value we are focussing on is courage.
-This means we will look at how peace is shown throughout the bible and what it means to us.
+This term the Christian value we are focussing on is generosity.
+This means we will look at how generosity is shown throughout the bible and what it means to us.

 Our Church Council have created a good selection of ideas and key questions to focus on this term in Collective Worship too!